Southeast Asia on a Shoestring

 On Day 2 you have free time to enjoy Bangkok.
 Why not visit to Wat Po, home of the giant reclining Buddha, the Grand Palace or perhaps check out Khao San Road, Bangkok's famous backpacker strip.
 Your Chief Experience Officer (CEO) can arrange a longtail boat to explore the back canals or you could explore the gorgeous traditional teak house which was the former home of silk magnate, Jim Thompson.
 In the late afternoon, we head off to the railway station and board our sleeper train to Chiang Mai.
 Tonight's accommodation is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
+Note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Bangkok.
 Approx travel time: Bangkok to Chiang Mai by sleeper train is 12-13 hours.

 From Chiang Mai, we commence our 3 day hilltribe trek where we will visit various hilltribe minority groups, each with their own language, clothing and religion.
 Enroute we'll stop at a local market tour for last minute supplies where your CEO will explain fruits and quirky market food.
 We also have the opportunity to stop at the stunning Mork Fa Waterfall for a refresh before for lunch and commencing our trekking.
 Over the next 3 days we will have the chance to ride an elephant (approx 45mins) and test our rafting skills while bamboo rafting*.
 We walk approximately 4-5 hours each day along sloping hills and valleys.
 We leave our big packs in storage and take an overnight bag.
 Each person is required to be able to carry their own pack as our porters will be carrying food and water supplies.
 Accommodation is communal, sleeping on the floor of the village huts.
 Toilet and washing facilities are very basic in most of the villages so be prepared to rough it for a few days!
 During the trek simple food is provided for breakfast, lunch and dinner.
 It can be cold during the evenings so make sure you have some lightweight warm clothes with you.
 It is possible to rent trekking gear including sleeping bags for winter use in Chiang Mai before the trek.
 We return back to Chiang Mai in the late afternoon of Day 6.
 Please note that trekking times are highly dependent on each groups level of fitness.
 The path that we follow may be changed to suit the groups fitness level or the weather during rainy season. *During the rainy season we may not be able to Bamboo raft because of high and dangerous water levels.

 Bangkok is a fantastic city and there is endless sightseeing to be done.
+Please note that if you have booked the Northern Thai Adventure Bundle on Day 9 you will need to make your own way to Sukhumvit Soi 1, Ariyasom Villa hotel for your transfer at 9:30am to the Flight of the Gibbons. (directions on voucher).
+Suggested time to leave your hotel is 8:30am.
+Enjoy the thrill of ziplining over the Thai jungle for 3 kilometers before heading back to your hotel for 17:00.
 Undoubtedly the best way to get around Bangkok is by water taxi, as the streets are often crazy with traffic.
 From the Chao Phraya River you have an excellent view of this vast metropolis.
 Perhaps take a longtail boat to explore the canals of Bangkok.
 The life that goes on along these canals seems like a different world.
 We also recommend visiting Wat Pho, home of the reclining Buddha.
 You can have a traditional Thai massage either here, at a school that teaches massage within the temple, or choose somewhere near the hotel - this is highly recommended!
-In the evening of day 9 we catch an overnight sleeper train to Surat Thani in the south of Thailand (approx 12 hours).
+In the evening of Day 9 we catch an overnight sleeper train to Surat Thani in the south of Thailand (approx 12 hours).
 Please note that this is a combination trip and some of your group members and/or leader may change on Day 8.

 Following our early morning train arrival we transfer to the port and board our ferry for our journey out to the spectacular Gulf islands.
 Options for snorkeling, hiking, visit waterfalls or simply chilling out.
 With everything from yoga and meditation courses, natural beauty, waterfalls and its famous Full Moon Parties, Koh Pha Ngan has something for everyone.

-You will have an early start from Nakhon Si Thammarat today.
+You will have an early start from Koh Samui today.
 Take the option of a bicycle-rickshaw to meander through the streets and lanes of Georgetown.
 You can also see colourful bazaars, bargain at the night markets or visit numerous Chinese temples.
 If time allows, a visit to the Butterfly Farm on the north of the island offers a great insight into Malaysia's fascinating insects, Penang has something to offer everyone.
 Food is also a treat here, with an impressive variety from Chinese to Malay and Indian.
 Don't miss the waterfront night market that serves up excellent local food.
-Approx travel times: Private bus from Nakkon Si Thammarat to Satun: 4 hours (not including border crossing) Private bus from Satun to Penang: 4 1/2 hours
+Approx travel times: Boat and private bus from Koh Samui to Satun: 6.5 hours (not including border crossing) Private bus from Satun to Penang: 4.5 hours

 This morning we head for the hills (approx. 6 hours).
 The Cameron Highlands hill station is one of Malaysia's most famous.
 Established in 1885 by William Cameron, a British surveyor, the hill station is famous for its tea plantations and strawberry farms.
 The drive takes us from the flat lowlands through to mountainous terrain.
 In your free time you may want to take a walk along one of the many well marked trails, visit the tea plantations or just relax and enjoy the cooler temperatures!